National Honor Society

 LEER Y CRECER

-NHS students are the administrators of “Leer y Crecer,” a program that was started in 2005 with the support of the Rotary Club in Invermere, Canada and Rotary Club of the Bahia de Banderas, and whose mission is to support recreational reading and libraries in public and rural schools in our area.
+NHS students are the administrators of “Leer y Crecer,” a program that was started in 2005 with the support of the Rotary Club in Invermere, Canada, and Rotary Club of the Bahia de Banderas.
+The mission is to support recreational reading and libraries in public and rural schools in our area.
+Recently, NHS did a workshop with some elementary teachers in our local community to help create activities to make reading more fun for students.
+NHS also helped laminate books for local schools to add to their growing libraries. a.